Get Started Today Phone Icon 262-527-4411

 Wisconsin Child Support Calculator

-Minimize the cost spent on child support payments by contacting the professional Milwaukee Family law firm, Divergent Law.
+Set both yourself and your child up for future success by contacting the professional Milwaukee Family law firm, Divergent Law today for any child support matter.
 Our attorneys specialize in child support and child custody laws in Wisconsin.
 Use our free 2024 Wisconsin child support calculator for primary or shared placement schedules to estimate your monthly Wisconsin child support payments.
 Our child maintenance calculator uses statistics and rates found in DCF 150.
 Select different child custody arrangements to see how 50/50, 60/40 and 70/30 placement schedules would affect the child support amount.

 Child support is just one of the many aspects to consider when determining the cost of divorce in Wisconsin.
 Our Milwaukee divorce attorneys offer flat-fee quotes & flexible payment plans.
 See also: How much does a divorce cost in Wisconsin?